 - Store your peaches on the counter NOT in the fridge until they ripen.

-My trick for making this easy is to use my small food chopper.
+My trick for making this Peach Salsa recipe is to keep it easy by using a small food chopper.
 I put everything for the salsa in it except for the peaches.
 It creates a perfect finely chopped up consistency for the salsa.
 Just don't over chop!
 It also saves lots and lots of chopping time.
 Here's how to make the salsa step by step.

 - Cut your peaches into small bites.
 Roughly chop the rest of your vegetables.